Relative Arbitrage Opportunities in an Extended Mean Field System

 { Thus, we discuss the optimization of the relative arbitrage quantity and the corresponding strategies considering the formulation of mean-field games with common noise in the market, and justify the mean-field approximation to a finite-player relative arbitrage problem (\cite{ichiba2020relative}).
 In particular, the arbitrage we consider is relative to a benchmark that includes the market capitalization and wealth of a continuum of investors.
 Hence, the game formulation is of the extended mean field game type \cite[Volume I, Section 4.6]{carmona2018probabilistic}, as the interaction among investors is through a joint distribution of their investment strategies and wealth.
 We show that the optimal arbitrage function, which is the minimal nonnegative solution of an associated Cauchy PDE, acts as the value function of the mean-field game we consider.
 We then derive the propagation of chaos results so that a player in a large game limit feels the presence of other players through the statistical distribution of states and actions.
 The equilibria of the $N$-player games can be shown to converge to the MFG limit.
 More importantly, this can be used as an approximation of the realistic finite player game, and shed light on the information of a complex market system.}

-The framework we consider here belongs to the extended mean-field games with common noise, since the interaction among investors is through a joint distribution of their investment strategies and wealth.
-However, there are several reasons for this work that differentiate it from a traditional mean-field game setup.
+There are several reasons for this work that differentiate it from a traditional mean-field game setup.
 Firstly, instead of solving the value function at equilibrium through a (stochastic) HJB equation, or construct a system of FBSDEs, we characterize the optimal value function as the solution of the minimal nonnegative solution of a Cauchy PDE.
 The coefficient in the Cauchy PDE is still coupled with the wealth and strategies of investors.
-Secondly, through the adoption of functional generated portfolio, we derive that the uniqueness of mean field equilibrium depends on the expectation of arbitrage preference and the weight of market capitalization in the relative benchmark.
+Secondly, in the spirit of functional generated portfolio, we derive that the uniqueness of mean field equilibrium depends on the expectation of arbitrage preference and the weight of market capitalization in the relative benchmark.
 Third, instead of perfectly symmetric stochastic games, we differentiate the players by their preference to outperform the relative benchmark.